-The cartoons below have been embedded from the Sydney Morning Herald.
+The cartoons below have been embedded from the Sydney Morning Herald and the Daily Telegraph.

 Cartoons are a form of visual representation of ideas, views and concepts.
 It is important that students develop skills in interpreting cartoons.
 Interpreting cartoons involves knowledge of the context of the cartoon, identifying different issues being explored in the cartoon, identifying the techniques used by the artist, and considering the views or opinions that the artist is trying to convey.

 - Who is represented in the cartoon?
 Why?

 - Look at the date of the cartoon.
 What events had happened at the time the cartoon had been drawn?

 - Who are the key people/roles involved in the event/issue?

 - What can you see in the cartoon?
 What words are used?